toppsdown/rampup-ruby/weekly_instructions/week_1.md

 ### Exercise A: Check for ingredients
 1) Write out the steps for checking if we have the right ingredients
-Necessary Topics:
+Required Topics:
-Problem solving framework
+- Problem solving framework

 [Answer](/weekly_exercises/week_1/A_1.md)

 2) Convert steps into code
-Necessary Topics:
+Required Topics:
-Array Indexes
+- Array Indexes
-Booleans
+- Booleans
-Boolean Comparisons
+- Boolean Comparisons
-Boolean Or Operator
+- Boolean Or Operator

 [Answer](/weekly_exercises/week_1/A_2.rb)